kubeshop/botkube/cmd/cli/docs/botkube_install.md

       --kubeconfig string            Paths to a kubeconfig.
 Only required if out-of-cluster.
       --namespace string             Botkube installation namespace. (default "botkube") --no-hooks                     Disable pre/post install/upgrade hooks
+      --opt-out-analytics            The Botkube CLI tool collects anonymous usage analytics.
+This data is only available to the Botkube authors and helps us improve the tool.
       --release-name string          Botkube Helm chart release name. (default "botkube") --render-subchart-notes        If set, render subchart notes along with the parent --repo string                  Botkube Helm chart repository location.
 It can be relative path to current working directory or URL.
 Use @stable tag to select repository which holds the stable Helm chart versions. (default "https://charts.botkube.io/")